FlavioSerra-afk/FoodBank-Manager/Docs/API.md

 Dashboard summary CSV downloads use `admin-post.php?action=fbm_dash_export` with a nonce and `fb_manage_dashboard` capability.
 Design & Theme options are configuration-only; no REST endpoints expose or modify them.
 Admin screens are wrapped in `.fbm-admin` with assets/notices loaded only on FoodBank Manager pages.
 On multisite, network administrators receive `fbm_manage_jobs` on activation; a migration flag prevents re-granting on upgrade.
+Cron hooks are idempotent per site.

 ## API Errors